CQCL/pytket-dqc/README.md

 1. Ensure that CMake, KaHyPar, and Graphviz are installed.
 See above for guidance on this.
 1. In your terminal, navigate to the directory you wish to download `pytket-dqc`'s source files to.
 (If unsure, then `cd ~` is probably fine.)
-1. Clone this repository with `git clone git@github.com:CQCL/pytket-dqc.git`
+1. Clone this repository with `git clone git@github.com:CQCL/pytket-dqc.git`.
+1. Navigate to the cloned repository `cd pytket-dqc`.
 1. Run `pip install .`

 Auto generated html documentation can be found as an artifact of the latest push action.